Middle Georgia State University: Athletics

 The Middle Georgia State athletic teams are called the Knights.
-The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Southern States Athletic Conference (SSAC; formerly known as Georgia–Alabama–Carolina Conference (GACC) until after the 2003–04 school year) since the 2014–15 academic year.
-The Knights previously competed in the Georgia Collegiate Athletic Association (GCAA) of the National Junior College Athletic Association (NJCAA) during the 2013–14 academic year (the only season after becoming the Knights, before competing in such leagues as the Middle Georgia College Warriors).
+The university is a member of the NCAA, primarily competing in the Peach Belt Conference (provisional status of the NCAA starting fall 2025) since the 2025–26 academic year.
+The Knights previously competed in the Southern States Athletic Conference (SSAC) of the NAIA since fall 2014, and the Georgia Collegiate Athletic Association (GCAA) of the National Junior College Athletic Association (NJCAA) during the 2013–14 academic year (the only season after becoming the Knights, before competing in such leagues as the Middle Georgia College Warriors).